 - Light fixtures should be permanently mounted to the base and show no signs of damage.

-- Light fixtures that are hanging unsupported by wiring put undue stress on the electrical connections.
+- Light fixtures hanging and unsupported by wiring put undue stress on the electrical connections.

-- These two conditions present the potential for an electrical short, which can produce sparks that can ignite combustibles.
+- Both of the above conditions present the potential for an electrical short, which can produce sparks that can ignite combustibles.

-- A circuit breaker is designed to protect the circuit and equipment when they become overloaded because of too many appliances or equipment.
+- A circuit breaker protects the circuit and equipment when they become overloaded because of too many appliances or equipment.

 - Circuit breakers also provide protection when a short develops in a wire.